Chungnam-class frigate: History

 The first ship was launched in April 2023.

 Construction of the second ship started on 27 July 2023 with a steel cutting ceremony at the SK Oceanplant.

 Features

-The Chungnam is reportedly capable of intercepting up to eight incoming missiles.
+The Chungnam class is reportedly capable of intercepting up to eight incoming missiles.

+Export

+The Chungnam-class frigate was derivatived as the HDF-4000TH, offered by Hyundai Heavy Industries to the Royal Thai Navy.
+It is equipped with 2 8-cell Barak missiles for Area defense and Point defense, Blue Spear anti ship missile and a SPY-400K fixed-phased array radar.